MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-417-Health-Maintenance-Organizations-Competitive-Medical-Plans-Health-Care-Prepayment-Plans/subpart-K-Enrollment-Entitlement-Disenrollment-under-Medicare-Contract/section-417.454.md

 ##### § 417.454 Charges to Medicare enrollees. #####

-(a) *Limits on charges.* The HMO or CMP must agree to charge its Medicare enrollees only for the -
+(a) *Limits on charges.* The HMO or CMP must agree to charge its Medicare enrollees only for the—

 (1) Deductible and coinsurance amounts applicable to furnished covered services;